 All-Time High and All-Time Low

-All-Time High (ATH) and All-Time Low (ATL) are the highest and lowest price a coin or token has ever reached, respectively.
+All-Time High (ATH) and All-Time Low (ATL) refer to the highest and lowest price levels that a coin or token has ever reached, respectively.

 Allocation

-The distribution of limited assets, in this case NFTs.
-If the total allocation is 1,000 NFTs, this is the amount that will be distributed to all participants.
+Distribution of limited assets, in this case NFTs, refers to the allocation of a specific number of assets to participants.
+For instance, if the total allocation is 1,000 NFTs, this is the quantity that will be distributed among all participants.

 Alcoins